 Business advice and government grants are commonly sought forms of support for SMEs (Mole, 2023; Henley, 2024) and are typically associated with positive short-term impacts on firm performance (Cumming & Fischer, 2012; Dvoulety et al., 2021; Henley, 2024).
 However, our analysis presents a more nuanced picture.
 We find that the direct effects of receiving business advice or a grant are minimal.
-Additionally, our findings suggest that the relationship between business support and firm performance is both mediated and lagged, with some practices, such as changes in leadership, needing time to before any noticeable improvements in performance can be achieved.
+Additionally, our findings suggest that the relationship between business support and firm performance is both mediated and lagged, with SMEs needing time to implement the support they receive through given managerial practices before any noticeable improvements in performance can be achieved.

 While existing research into business advice and government grants is limited in scale and scope (Henley, 2024; Dvoulety et al., 2021), this paper provides nuanced insight into the relationship between business support and the managerial practices that SMEs adopt after receiving support.
 Both business advice and government grants increase the likelihood that SMEs will export, innovate, engage in business planning, change directors, open multiple business sites, undertake staff development training, and access both formal and informal finance.
-Exporting, innovation, and accessing external finance have been frequently linked to business growth in the existing literature (e.g., Jibril & Roper, 2022; Owen et al., 2019).
-However, while we confirm that business advice and government grants encourage these practices, we do not establish a strong and substantive link to growth with usage of formal finance the only significant factor found but with a very small effect size.
+Exporting, innovation, and accessing external finance have been frequently linked to business growth in the existing literature (e.g., Jibril & Roper, 2022; Owen et al., 2019), so confirming that business advice and government grants encourage these practices is valuable.
+Additionally, we highlight further practices promoted by business advice and grants, such as business planning and staff development training, which are less explored managerial practices.